github/codeql/ql/src/Security/CWE-077/EnvVarInjectionCritical.md

       echo "action_state=yellow" >> "$GITHUB_ENV"
 ```

-It is also possible to define a multiline variables by using the following format:
+It is also possible to define multiline variables by using the [following construct](https://en.wikipedia.org/wiki/Here_document):

 ```
 KEY<<{delimiter}